Named Entity Recognition with Classical ML

 The B-ORG University I-ORG of I-ORG Arizona I-ORG is a public land-grant university located in Tucson B-GPE , Arizona B-GPE .

 NER remains a relevant natural language processing task that benefits several extrinsic tasks such as question answering and information extraction.
 The traditional schema largely ignores nested entities in favor of flat structures that are easier to identity but frames the problem with missing information.
-State-of-the-art (SOTA) methods make use of bidirectional Long Short-Term Memory (LSTM) networks with a Conditional Random Field (CRF) layer [1].
+State-of-the-art (SOTA) methods make use of bidirectional Long Short-Term Memory (LSTM) networks with a Conditional Random Field (CRF) layer alongside contextualized embeddings [1].

 CoNNL-2002/-03